cmusphinx/cmusphinx.github.io/wiki/speakerdiarization.md

 theory it also supports Transcriber XML, but I haven't figured out how to make that work yet.

-Here's a little script that will turn ''ctl'' format output files into label files for Audacity:
+Here's a little script that will turn `ctl` format output files into label files for Audacity: